 Roti canai and Teh Tarik are quite popular at many Indian cafes.
 It’s a black tea mixed with condensed milk, but the unique part is where the seller will ‘pull’ it – it is basically pouring the mix between two metal cups back and forth.

 The idea is to cool it and make it frothy.
 The pulling can happen at an impressive distance, so it is the action that is worth watching.
 You should have no problems finding hawker stalls selling Teh Tarik all over Malaysia.

 Stuffed Pancake or Apom Balik

 This is a completely different type of pancake that you have been familiar with.
 It is a pancake made from sticky rice flour stuffed with cream corn.
-While the seller is cooking the batter, he will spoon the corn to it so the entire look is fluffy and also egg-ish.
+While the seller is cooking the batter, he will spoon the corn into it so the entire look is fluffy and also egg-ish.

-- Duck and Noodle Soup or Koay Chiap
+Duck and Noodle Soup or Koay Chiap

 The soup is made from gizzards, boiled egg soaked in soy sauce, duck meat (shredded), coagulated blood, and ride noodles with Chinese celery cuts and bits.
 If you are looking for something hot with a lot of broth, this would be the perfect one.
 The price can range from RM8 to RM25.
 The most popular place to sell it is located on Kimberly Street, but it only opens at night.